Uncle Ben: Derailed Alt-Ben Parker

-In an alternate reality shown in Friendly Neighborhood Spider-Man, an alternate reality was witnessed where May died in a random accident, prompting Peter to go into show business with Ben as his agent to make money.
+In an alternate reality shown in Friendly Neighborhood Spider-Man, May died in a random accident, prompting Peter to go into show business with Ben as his agent to make money.
 Peter's focus on his career prompts him to eventually leave home, simply paying Ben a percentage out of respect for their old relationship rather than any actual concern.
-This Ben was eventually 'derailed' into the 616 reality by the Hobgoblin of 2211 as part of her plan against the Spider-Men of various eras, leaving him shocked when he witnessed his destroyed house and the still-living May Parker.
-Confronting her, he ended up in a fight with Jarvis, with whom she at the time has a relationship with, but wandered away in confusion.
+This Ben was eventually 'derailed' into the Earth-616 reality by the Hobgoblin of Earth-2211 as part of her plan against the Spider-Men of various eras, leaving him shocked when he witnessed his destroyed house and the still-living May Parker.
+Confronting her, he ended up in a fight with Edwin Jarvis, with whom she at the time has a relationship with, but wandered away in confusion.
 Lacking direction, Ben wandered into an alleyway where he encountered a shadowy figure who offered him a gun, telling Ben that any action he takes would simply create another universe where he took the opposite action, so he might as well do what felt good.
-After this Hobgoblin was erased from history by a Retcon Bomb of her own invention, the Spider-Man of 2211 met with what he presumed to be the same Ben Parker to take him back to his own timeline.
+After this Hobgoblin was erased from history by a Retcon Bomb of her own invention, the Spider-Man of Earth-2211 met with what he presumed to be the same Ben Parker to take him back to his own timeline.
 In a surprise twist, deciding he rather wanted to "stick around for a while", this Ben Parker shoots this future Spider-Man.
-At the same time, another Ben Parker was shown dead in the alley, meaning one Ben Parker had killed the other and taken his place.
+At the same time, another Ben Parker is shown dead in the alley, meaning one Ben Parker had killed the other and taken his place.

 It was revealed that the Ben Parker who had died in the alleyway was the Uncle Ben of the alternate reality, while the Ben Parker who killed Spider-Man 2211 was, in fact, the Chameleon of 2211; the Chameleon had attempted to convince Ben to resort to murder, but Spider-Man correctly guessed that there were no circumstances under which Ben would do such a thing.